 After tasting Pizza Ebraica at Pasticceria il Boccione during our first trip to Rome, we were obsessed to eat it again during our most recent Rome food adventure.
 The Jewish Ghetto bakery was finally open on our third try, so we bought a ‘pie’ big enough for a delightful snack and breakfast the next day.
 Be warned – The bakery ladies will likely ask you to throw a euro in the Tzedakah cup – something we did, gladly.

-Both savory and sweet, Pizza Ebraica was just as good as we remembered and maybe even better.
+Pizza Ebraica was just as good as we remembered and maybe even better.
 Simultaneously sweet and savory, the hard, dense, crunchy dessert reminds us of mandel bread on steroids.

-20. Schiacciata all’Uva
+20. Schiacciata All’Uva

 Schiacciata all’Uva is Schiacciata’s dessert cousin with wine grapes and sugar added to the savory smashed bread’s recipe… but the recipe doesn’t stop there.
 Baking Schiacciata all’Uva involves filling two layers of bread with grapes and adding more on top.